 You may lose your payment if you:

-- Refuse to return to your place of work following lay off
+- Refuse to return to work following lay off

 - Refuse an offer of suitable employment

 - Refuse or fail to engage with activation measures – this can include training that will help you find a job